Nancytyagi1911/Myntra-Sales-Analysis-Dashboard-using-Microsoft-Excel./README.md

 👩‍💻 Author
 Nancy Tyagi
 Aspiring Data Analyst skilled in Excel, SQL, Power BI, and Python for data analysis and visualization.

-Naina Tyagi
-Aspiring Data Analyst skilled in Excel, SQL, Power BI, and Python for data analysis and visualization.